 Understand why you need to hold space for yourself.
 This probably sounds like a wanky self-development phrase, yet it has reshaped my entire sense of being in this past year.
 I’ve spent so long holding space for other people in my life, but not for myself.
 I’ve consistently prioritised the wants and needs of loved ones above my own.
 If I could go back in time and tell my younger self only three words, they wouldn’t be “buy Netflix shares”, they would be “your feelings matter”.

-Release yourself from the sunken cost fallacy.
+Release yourself from the sunk cost fallacy.
 You have to dig deep for this one and be brave enough to let go of what no longer benefits you.
 Even if you’ve invested decades of your life into a career or a relationship, that doesn’t mean you should ‘stick with it’ once it’s no longer a source of nourishment.
 We fear that we will somehow be at a loss – that this invested time was wasted – when what we’re failing to value is our happiness.

 Don’t feed the squirrels in your garden.
 They may be adorable but unfortunately, you’re encouraging them to come and dig up EVERYTHING you’ve planted.
 Anyone who has lived with me can attest to the fact that I’ve spent most of my 30s chasing squirrels out of pot plants.